 MW: That’s interesting to think about the types of organizations that you’re working with.
 Are they generally that are more proactive and have a bit of a framework and some policies in place?
 Or are they people that don’t give that level of attention to their workforce, and almost need to be educated and directed a bit in that area?

-MH: It’s kind of interesting in the government because the state government is such a large beast, then there are policies and procedures, but what happens in practice is different depending on who’s leading individual teams.
+MH: It’s kind of interesting in the government, because the state government is such a large beast, then there are policies and procedures, but what happens in practice is different depending on who’s leading individual teams.
 There’s not a streamlined consistent approach, so that’s where the work is.

-With some of the smaller organizations that I’ve been working with, they might have some things in place.
-One in particular that I’m thinking of have done some fantastic work in terms of the documentation, but it’s then the implementation and anything leaders need to model what they’re doing.
+With some of the smaller organizations that I’ve been working with, might have some things in place.
+One in particular that I’m thinking of has done some fantastic work in terms of the documentation, but it’s then the implementation and anything leaders need to model what they’re doing.
 So you can have it on paper, but if you don’t have people that are walking the talk so then it isn’t congruent.

 Often there’s a lack of congruence with the environments and so it’s about helping them to recognize that this may be the aspiration, but you’re not quite there yet.

 MW: I was thinking this morning that a corporate culture starts with the individual and every individual has an impact on that.
-There’s definitely that role for leadership but it’s also, “how do you help the individual to take responsibility for their own health and well-being in a place?”
+There’s definitely that role for leadership but it’s also, “How do you help the individual to take responsibility for their own health and well-being in a place?”

 MH: Yeah I talk to organizations about that in my model, it starts with self, then it starts with the shared systems within an environment then it’s about enabling and equipping the leadership.
 Whether you’re a leader or you’re not, it all starts with being self-aware and building your own toolkit.

 Then as you build your leadership within that, you’ve got your shared systems, shared language and shared values.